Joe Mixon, Breece Hall among 5 fantasy football RBs to avoid in Week 2 - UPI.com

 Javonte Williams, Brian Robinson Jr. and Cam Akers are the other running backs I would bench, unless you don't roster another option listed higher in my rankings.

-My Week 2 wide receiver rankings and waiver-wire additions articles remain available for your preparation.
+My Week 2 quarterback, tight end and wide receiver rankings and waiver-wire additions articles remain available for your preparation.
 My positional rankings will continue to be altered for developments, including injuries.

 My Top 30 running back rankings for Week 2 are below.
 My running backs to avoid rank outside the Top 24 of my rankings, which means they shouldn't be started in leagues with fewer than 14 teams that don't include flex spots.